Dermatology Clinic and Mohs Surgery located in Exeter, Portsmouth, and Dover NH

 Affecting around 7.5 million Americans, including children, psoriasis is one of the most common chronic skin conditions.
-If you’re experiencing symptoms of psoriasis, including red patches and silvery scales, you can receive effective treatment solutions at Seacoast Dermatology, PLLC.
-With locations in Portsmouth, Dover, Exeter, and Newmarket, New Hampshire, you have a clinic nearby to get the psoriasis treatment you need.
+If you’re experiencing symptoms of psoriasis, including red patches and silvery scales, you can receive effective treatment solutions at Seacoast Dermatology.
+With locations in Exeter, Portsmouth, and Dover, New Hampshire, you have a clinic nearby to get the psoriasis treatment you need.
 Click the online scheduler to book your psoriasis appointment, or call any of their state-of-the-art clinic locations.

 Psoriasis is a unique dermatological condition that impacts the production of skin cells.
 Normally, skin cells have a lifespan of about 28 days before they shed away.
 This makes room for newer underlying cells to rise to the surface.